jacflesher/tekton/readme.md

     kubectl config set-context "minikube" --namespace "tekton-pipelines"
     ```

-1. Create free account at https://docker.io
+1. Create free account at https://docker.io.
+If you already have an account, skip to next step.

 1. Log into podman using docker.io account
     ```